skrey/yellow-extensions/features/core/README.md

 If you don't want to get that many spam messages, then restrict the [contact page](https://github.com/datenstrom/yellow-extensions/tree/master/features/contact).
 You can determine who can receive messages and whether they can contain clickable links.
 It's recommended to restrict links, this blocks many unwanted messages.

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are only allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

-## How to make a multilingual website

-Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
-The default language is defined in file `system/settings/system.ini`.
-A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.

-If you want to configure text sections, then change the text settings.
-Open file `system/settings/text.ini`.
-You can copy the [default settings](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) of languages and adjust them here.
-You can also add your own text settings, for example image captions.

-If you want to translate the entire website in multiple languages, then enable the multi language mode.
-Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
-Go to your `content` folder and create a new folder for each language.

 ## Folders